igourlay/High-Tech-Solutions/IoT Projects/Project Jolt/README.md

-###Project Jolt
+#Project Jolt

-#Initial Prototype

-Project Jolt is a project to construct a WiFi enabled coffee maker which is controlled from a mobile Android application.
+The purpose of this project was to construct a WiFi enabled coffee maker controlled from a mobile application which would automate the process of brewing, blending and dispensing a coffee beverage.

 The initial prototype includes: